 - Pliny the Elder, The Natural History

-- Alan Davidson.
-The Wilder Shores of Gastronomy.
+- Davidson, A. The Wilder Shores of Gastronomy.
 Ten Speed Press, 2002.

 - Fitzgerald.
 Ramses II.
 Compass Point Books, 2008.